 Best strategies for teaching writing to students with autism

-You ought to prepare autistic students to write by using strategies that encourage them to learn.
-Each strategy you choose to use should capitalize on the students’ strengths and minimize their weaknesses.
-If you have been looking for a better way to help a student with autism to master better writing skills, here are some of the strategies you can utilize.
+You should prepare autistic students to write by using strategies that encourage them to learn.
+Each strategy you use should capitalize on the students’ strengths and minimize their weaknesses.
+If you have been looking for a better way to help a student with autism master better writing skills, here are some strategies you can utilize.

 1. Build basic skills

-Help students with autism to build basic skills that will make it easy for them to write such as:
+Help students with autism to build fundamental skills that will make it easy for them to write, such as:

 - Holding a pencil the correct way.
 You can teach this from as early as four years.
-In case the child has sensory issues, have them use a weighted pencil to improve muscle control.
+If the child has sensory issues, have them use a weighted pencil to improve muscle control.

-- Performing squeezing exercises using objects such as play-dough or stress balls to build finger and muscle strength.
+- To build finger and muscle strength, perform squeezing exercises using objects such as play-dough or stress balls.

 - Incorporating art projects using materials such as crayons and chalk to build fine motor skills.
 Do not pressure the child to perform during these projects.

-- Having students draw on vertical surfaces to strengthen the wrist muscles needed for writing.
+- Have students draw on vertical surfaces to strengthen the wrist muscles needed for writing.

-- Using specially designed paper, such as tactile paper with raised top and bottom lines, to add sensory cues to writing material and help students stay in line.
+- Using specially designed paper, such as tactile paper with raised top and bottom lines, adds sensory cues to writing material and helps students stay in line.